parroty/excoveralls/README.md

 A fork of [ExCoveralls](https://github.com/parroty/excoveralls) focusing on the 100% coverage use-case.

+## The 100% Coverage Use-Case

+Shooting for 100% coverage is usually criticized as unnecessary and unproductive, and I tend to agree with that sentiment.
+But as far as measuring code coverage in percentage points goes, 100% is the only reasonable target: any other percent-based target flaps around when SLOCs are added or removed.

+Instead of shooting for a hard "we must get 100% coverage" rule, Chaps recommends that you use ignores judiciously to avoid spending unnecessary time trying to increase coverage, but still set the target coverage percentage at 100%.
+This workflow sets a default "you must cover or ignore these lines" mantra which forces code authors to be explicit.

+This workflow also allows one to setup automated CI checks to fail when the coverage is less than 100%, obviating the need to upload the coverage report to an external service like coveralls.

 ## Installation

 1. Add the dependency to your `mix.exs` `deps/0` function